 Mix the ingredients together with a wooden spoon, if doing by hand, or in your Ken Wood or Kitchen Aid machine.

-A soft dough must form.The dough must be soft but slightly sticky..
+A soft dough must form.The dough must be soft but slightly sticky.

 Knead the dough on a flour-sprinkled surface.

 Bake in the oven for about 30 minutes until light golden brown and firm if touched.NOTE: Your baking time will depend on your oven strength.
-Keep an eye on the Biscotti and if you think it bakes too quickly, lower the temperature slightly or take out of the oven..
+Keep an eye on the Biscotti and if you think it bakes too quickly, lower the temperature slightly or take out of the oven.

 Cut the Biscotti incisions while the Biscotti is still warm and soft, be careful.
 It can break easily.NOTE: After it cooled down it would be too hard to cut.

 Arrange the cut pieces of Biscotti on the baking tray and place the baking tray back into the oven and bake for another 10 minutes until golden brown.NOTE: This time will also depend on your oven's strength.
 Be careful not to over bake.
 It is a very delicate biscuit.NOTE: Don't bake it too long, it must not be dark brown, but a beautiful golden brown colour..

-Let cool on a wire rack and sprinkle with icing sugar as optional . .
+Let cool on a wire rack and sprinkle with icing sugar as optional .